 The bonus ratings determined for Management reflect a holistic assessment of performance that is within Management's control.
 The ROCE targets are adjusted for commodity prices to provide for recognition of excellent operating performance during periods of low commodity prices while avoiding windfall payouts during periods of high commodity prices.
-In addition, the Compensation Committee reviews a broad set of qualitative objectives developed by the CEO with input from the business units, to understand the quality and sustainability of the financial results, to assess documented results of cost management initiatives, to consider the achievement of key milestones within our long-term development programs and to remove the impact of certain exogenous events outside of the control of Management (e.g. natural disasters such as the Elk Valley flooding in Summer 2013 and force majeure declarations by third parties).
-A similar review is conducted at the business unit level between the CEO and the business unit heads to determine the individual business unit scores, with additional consideration to relative performance between each business unit.
-Weightings for each component vary by position, reflecting the impact each position has on company-wide and business unit performance (e.g. a business unit executive has a higher weighting on business unit performance compared to a corporate executive).
+In addition, the Compensation Committee reviews a broad set of qualitative objectives developed by the CEO with input from the business units, to understand the quality and sustainability of the financial results, to assess documented results of cost management initiatives, to consider the achievement of key milestones within our long-term development programs and to remove the impact of certain exogenous events outside of the control of Management (e.g. natural disasters and force majeure declarations by third parties).
+A similar review is conducted at the Business Unit level between the CEO and the Business Unit heads to determine the individual Business Unit scores, with additional consideration to relative performance between each Business Unit.
+Weightings for each component vary by position, reflecting the impact each position has on company-wide and Business Unit performance (e.g. a Business Unit executive has a higher weighting on Business Unit performance compared to a corporate executive).
 Target bonuses are expressed as a percentage of base salary and are payable based on overall target performance.